Module-Policies-2 Housing Policy 2100-SPP-L-D4MPHP

 Learning outcomes

-- At an advanced level, the functioning of social and political institutions in specific areas of social and public policy, with particular emphasis on housing policy (K_W05).
+at an advanced level, how social and political institutions operate in specific areas of social and public policy, with a particular focus on housing (K_W05);

-- At an advanced level, selected theories conceptualizing the relationships between elements of the political process, characteristic of political science and administration—particularly in the subdiscipline of social policy and public policy, in the context of housing policy (K_W06).
+at an advanced level, selected theories conceptualising relationships between elements of the political process, characteristic of political science and public administration—especially within the subdisciplines of social policy and public policy—in the area of housing (K_W06);

-- The normative and ethical conditions of scientific and practical activities in the field of social and public policy, particularly regarding housing policy (K_W08).
+the normative and ethical determinants of academic and practical activity in social policy and public policy, in the area of housing (K_W08).

-- At an advanced level, demonstrate the relationships between axionormative assumptions and proposed practical solutions in the field of social and public policy, particularly regarding housing policy (K_U05).
+at an advanced level, identifies links between axio-normative assumptions and proposed practical solutions in social and public policy, in the area of housing (K_U05).

 Assessment criteria